DataCurationWorkshop/HongKongCurationWorkshop/Day_3/Lab/Day_3_Lab_SystemsAnalysis.md

 - Based on the requirements gathering document, develop a single **use case** which outlines a set of intended actions, and supporting services.
 Use cases are valuable and important because they help a data curator move from modeling what data are (types, roles, etc.) to understanding how the data might be used in the future.

-- Create an **activity diagram** which models the research processes described in th euse case.
+- Create an **activity diagram** which models the research processes described in the use case.
 Systems modeling in data curation can take a formal approach, such as UML (Unified Modeling Language) or an informal approach, such as activity diagrams, which we will cover in this.

 - Using the scenario documents to create a **data dictionary**